ethanchou128/pokeSweeper/docs/readme.txt

 -play sound upon finding a mine or clicking an empty space -nice buttons and better than expected screen look -animated menu screen
+-display and save # games started and best score between launches